goshevs/parallelize/README.md

 could be accellarated by utilizing a computing cluster. `paralellize` would help researchers in parallelizing their analyses and submitting jobs to the computing cluster at Boston College.

-We will post more details on our development effort as they become avaialble!
+We will post more details on our development effort as they become available!

 Stay tuned!